Suicide of Tyler Clementi: First viewings

-September 19 and 21, Clementi had asked Ravi for use of their room for those evenings.
-On the first occasion, Ravi met Clementi's male friend, and Clementi said that the two wanted to be alone for the evening.
+On September 19 and 21, Clementi asked Ravi for use of their room for those evenings.
+On the first occasion, Ravi met Clementi's male companion, and Clementi said that the two wanted to be alone for the evening.
 Ravi has stated that he was worried about theft and that he left the computer in a state where he could view the webcam stream due to those concerns.
 Other witnesses testified that Ravi said he also wanted to confirm that Clementi was gay.
 Ravi and Wei viewed the video stream via iChat for a few seconds, seeing Clementi and his guest kissing.
 Later, Wei turned on the camera for another view with four others in the room, though Ravi was not there.
-During this second viewing, Wei and others saw Clementi and his guest kissing with their shirts off and their pants on.
+During this second viewing, Wei and others saw Clementi and his guest kissing, partially naked.

 On September 20, Clementi, who followed Ravi's Twitter account, read a message that Ravi sent a few minutes after the webcam viewing the previous day.
 Ravi wrote: "Roommate asked for the room till midnight.
 I went into molly's room and turned on my webcam.
 I saw him making out with a dude.
 Yay."
 According to a Rutgers employee, at about 4 a.m. on September 21, Clementi sent an online request for a single room because his "roommate used webcam to spy on me."